kero-py/animated-clockface-changer/README.md

 # animated-clockface-changer
- Clock face changer - animated clock with changeable style using Canvas API (JavaScript) and CSS.
+ Clock face changer - animated clock with changeable style (CSS).
+Made using Canvas API (JavaScript).
+Based on a tutorial by Brad Traversy.